 She said, “I can’t look back and decide to change my life, but I can keep going and improve.
 There’s no rewind on life, you just have to keep moving and change your future.”

 Steinkamp hopes her senior year will be the best one yet, and can’t wait to see what her future holds.

 Sam Rosser, Sports Editor

-By Jessica Buchanan, News Editor
+By Jessica Buchanan, Managing Editor